Paul Samuelson: Foundations of Economic Analysis

-In the first tenet, his views presented the idea that all actors, whether firms or consumers, are striving to maximize something.
+The first tenet suggests that all actors, whether firms or consumers, are striving to maximize something.
 They could be attempting to maximize profits, utility, or wealth, but it did not matter because their efforts to improve their well-being would provide a basic model for all actors in an economic system.
-His second tenet was focused on providing insight on the workings of equilibrium in an economy.
+His second tenet focuses on providing insight on the workings of equilibrium in an economy.
 Generally in a market, supply would equal demand.
-However, he urged that this might not be the case and that the important thing to look at was a system's natural resting point.
+However, he noted that this isn't always the case and that the important thing to look at was a system's natural resting point.
 Foundations presents the question of how an equilibrium would react when it is moved from its optimal point.
 Samuelson was also influential in providing explanations on how the changes in certain factors can affect an economic system.
 For example, he could explain the economic effect of changes in taxes or new technologies.

 In the course of analysis, comparative statics, (the analysis of changes in equilibrium of the system that result from a parameter change of the system) is formalized and clearly stated.

 The chapter on welfare economics "attempt(s) to give a brief but fairly complete survey of the whole field of welfare economics" (Samuelson, 1947, p.
 252).
 It also exposits on and develops what became commonly called the Bergson–Samuelson social welfare function.
 It shows how to represent (in the maximization calculus) all real-valued economic measures of any belief system that is required to rank consistently different feasible social configurations in an ethical sense as "better than", "worse than", or "indifferent to" each other (p.
 221).